 This feature is a Controlled Availability feature.
-Solace recommends that before you enable this feature on your event broker, contact Solace to review your use case.
+Please contact Solace to find out if this feature is supported for your use case.
 Solace will work with you to verify that the feature is suitable for production use in your environment.

 |JCSMP/JMS Support for SNI|

 The JCSMP API and its derivatives (JMS) will now populate the SNI field when negotiating a TLS connection.

 |End of Life Support for Java 6 and Java 7|

 Solace is deprecating support for Java versions 1.6 and 1.7 with the intention that future releases of the Java API (JCSMP) will NOT be supported on Java versions prior to 1.8.
 Java versions prior to 1.8 are not supported by Oracle or OpenJDK, making it impossible for Solace to maintain support for older versions of the language.

 Release 10.10 will be the last Solace Java API version that supports versions prior to Java 1.8.

 |Reference Number||Description||Resolved in Version|